 The island of Ireland has a widely varied geological framework, with rocks ranging in age from Proterozoic (2,500 million years ago) to the present day (see image).
 The island can be divided into a number of mineral provinces endowed with a broad range of base and precious metals as well as industrial mineral deposits.
 Large parts of Ireland are covered by metasediments and metavolcanics of Proterozoic (2,500 years ago) and Lower Palaeozoic age (250 million years ago).
 These rocks are known to contain significant base metal mineralisation (e.g. copper at Avoca) and gold-bearing quartz veins.
 The latter style of mineralisation has been the focus of extensive exploration efforts in Northern Ireland, and in 1999, an opencast gold mine was opened at Cavanacaw in Co Tyrone.
 The Lower Carboniferous (360 million years ago) limestones of the Irish Midlands (the Central Ireland Basin) are host to one of the great orefields of the world.

-Since the 1960s, Ireland is a leading global producer of zinc, lead and barite.
+Since the 1960s, Ireland has been a leading global producer of zinc, lead and barite ( Ireland ranked 11th and 16th in relation to zinc and lead mine output globally in 2017).
 Ireland currently accounts for a significant proportion of both European zinc mine output and European lead mine output.
-Since this period, fifteen significant zinc-lead deposits have been discovered, with six becoming producing mines.
+Fifteen significant zinc-lead deposits have been discovered in the last six decades, with six becoming producing mines.
 Ireland has been ranked first in the world in terms of zinc discovered per square kilometre, and second in the world with respect to lead.
-The country is also Europe's largest zinc producer.
-Its two underground base metal mines account for some 31% of European zinc production, and they also provide 11% of its lead.
+The country was also Europe's largest zinc producer, but has since dropped down to second place due to mine closures.
+Its two underground base metal mines accounted for some 31% of European zinc production in 2015, and they also provided 11% of its lead in that time.
 Ireland's younger rocks contain significant deposits of industrial minerals, most notably the gypsum deposit at [Knocknacran], Co Monaghan, that is found in an outlier of Permian rocks.
 Zinc, lead and gypsum are key components of the current Irish mining industry (Houses of the Oireachtas, 2015).

 There are currently two operating mines in Ireland: